huan9huan/ganhacks/README.md

 ## 9: Use the ADAM Optimizer

-- optim.Adam rules!
+- optim.Adam rules! `sometimes RMSprops?`
   - See Radford et. al. 2015
 - Use SGD for discriminator and ADAM for generator

 ## 10: Track failures early

-- D loss goes to 0: failure mode
+- D loss goes to 0: failure mode `plot loss is important`
 - check norms of gradients: if they are over 100 things are screwing up
 - when things are working, D loss has low variance and goes down over time vs having huge variance and spiking
 - if loss of generator steadily decreases, then it's fooling D with garbage (says martin)